Bobby-8888/Supervised-learning-models-for-Bitcoin-using-Jupyter/README.md

-# Supervised-learning-models-for-Bitcoin-using-Jupyter
+# Supervised-learning-models-for-Bitcoin-using-Jupyter notebook
-Runnincg these codes in Jupyter notebook with relevant Bitcoin matrics could build predicted models for Bitcoin fragility
+Runnincg these codes in Jupyter notebook with relevant Bitcoin metrics could build predicted models of Bitcoin fragility